GerritCodeReview/aws-gerrit/dual-primary/README.md

 * Standard CloudWatch monitoring metrics for each component
 * Application level CloudWatch monitoring can be enabled as described [here](../Configuration.md#cloudwatch-monitoring)
-* Prometheus and Grafana stack is currently not available for dual-master, but a change is in progress to allow this (see [Issue 12979](https://bugs.chromium.org/p/gerrit/issues/detail?id=12979))
+* Prometheus and Grafana stack is currently not available for dual-primary, but a change is in progress to allow this (see [Issue 12979](https://bugs.chromium.org/p/gerrit/issues/detail?id=12979))

 ## How to run it